If you have petunias, you may be wondering how to keep your petunias looking good, especially when the blooms start dying.

 When you look at the little torch, you SHOULD see a brown center.

-But if you see a green center, Mother Nature has found a way to go to seed, and you’ll want to trim off that torch down to the stem.
+But if you see a green center, Mother Nature has found a way to go to seed, and you may want to trim off that torch down to the stem.

 If you liked this tip, you’re going to love the tips in my free mini-training: